UniversalDependencies/docs/_ga-feat/Dialect.md

 `Munster` : Munster dialect

 The Munster dialect is the variety of Irish spoken mostly in the province of Munster in the south of Ireland.
-Most of the instances of dialect variation in the treebank are of Muster variety.
+Most of the instances of dialect variation in the treebank are of Munster variety.

 ### Examples